History of the Chicago Cubs: 2017–present: Post-Championship years

 At the All-Star Break on July 9, 2019, the Cubs were leading the NL Central by a half-game over the Milwaukee Brewers.
 On September 25, 2019, an eighth consecutive loss eliminated the Cubs from any possibility of playing in the 2019 playoffs.

 On October 24, 2019, the Cubs hired David Ross as their new manager.
 The 2020 season was shortened to 60 games due to the COVID-19 pandemic.
 The Cubs finished first in the NL Central with a 34–26 record but were swept by the Miami Marlins in the Wild Card round.

 In 2021, the Cubs finished fourth in the National League Central with a 71–91 record after trading away some of the core players from their 2016 World Series run, including Bryant, Rizzo, and Baez.
 In 2022, they finished third with a 74–88 record.

+In 2023, the Cubs finished second place in the National League Central with an 83–79 record.
+On November 6, the Cubs fired Ross, who was entering the final year of his contract, and hired Craig Counsell as their new manager.
+In 2024, Counsell's first year at the helm, the Cubs duplicated their 2023 record of 83–79, finishing in a tie with the St. Louis Cardinals for second place in the National League Central.

 Retired numbers

 The Chicago Cubs retired numbers are commemorated on pinstriped flags flying from the foul poles at Wrigley Field, with the exception of Jackie Robinson, the Brooklyn Dodgers player whose number was retired for all clubs:

 There is a movement to retire the uniform shirt of Gabby Hartnett.
 The Cubs first wore numbers on their shirts in 1932, and Hartnett wore three different numbers.
 Number 7 was initially assigned to Hartnett, but he was switched to #9 the next year.
 In 1937 he was switched to number 2, which he retained through his last season with the Cubs, 1940.
 There are also more recent movements to retire number 34 for Kerry Wood, number 21 for Sammy Sosa, and number 17 for Mark Grace.